UPDATE: This post was accurate at the time it was published, and may not represent current offers.

 But if you have a small business and want to earn this award quickly and maximize your benefit, you can sign up for 3 credit cards to get the 110,000 points you need in one calendar year.

-- Chase Southwest Rapid Rewards Personal Premier (50K points, spend $2K in 3 mos) Application Link
+- Chase Southwest Rapid Rewards Personal Premier (50K points, spend $2K in 3 mos) Apply here

-- Chase Southwest Rapid Rewards Business Plus (same as personal) Application Link
+- Chase Southwest Rapid Rewards Business Plus (same as personal) Apply here

-- Chase Marriott Rewards Premier (50K Marriott pts after 1st purchase) Application Link
+- Chase Marriott Rewards Premier (50K Marriott pts after 1st purchase) Apply here

 Now the first thing you’ll probably notice is that all 3 cards are from Chase, which has a policy of only allowing one personal application per month.
 Assuming you haven’t signed up for a bunch of credit cards recently, you can sign up for the business card and a personal card on the same day, then wait a month to sign up for the third card.
 If you get declined for one, they have a reconsideration line where they make every effort to get you approved after asking you a few questions.
 You can be truthful and tell them the reason you are signing up for these cards is to diversify your credit card portfolio which helps you maximize the awards you want to get.